 Without the database, every action on the part of legislators / politicians seems like a desperate step towards a better feeling and less towards a real, measurable positive impact.

 At Wasser 3.0, we share the belief that we must act quickly to ensure clean, drinkable, usable water for the future.
 However, we stand on the side of society and stick to it with transparent communication.
 For us, the planned actions are not scientifically sound enough and are too economically driven in the direction of the consumer.
 Burdening consumers with the responsibility for reducing microplastic emissions in washing processes is perhaps a faster, but simply the wrong way, if the much-discussed precautionary principle would have to take effect and the impact-rich levers could therefore be found in industry.
+We, the consumers, are at the end of the value chain.

 At Wasser 3.0, we work with our microplastic detection every day to collect the data and thus create the basis for efficient, sustainable action and to identify the future-proof lever for water without microplastics.
 And you can support us in this.